tobek/laminae/notes.md

     + "I could make a good argument for it being an emergent phenomenon.
 The prophecy might go: "A society of this structure in this environment will inevitably produce a hero of this character.
 When you see him, don't murder him.
 Help him along."
 It's still birth lottery, but shared." https://twitter.com/AaronPogue/status/1444289931162103808
     + society-wide processes to breed out chosen people/breed - this is bene gesserit right?
     + LEX? maybe LEC
-    + rilke quote (?)
+    + rilke quote about god as the one who is coming
 - society that glamorizes maintenance instead of creation?
 LGP
 - death?
 CGD
 - glitch: the only way to know something is by knowing how it breaks, and everything breaks in a way that's unique to the thing.
 NND or NED or LED or LND. - and then how it heals
-- two planes that have something to say about the presence or absence of free will - perhaps both planes work in the exact same way, but in one the action is taken as an argument for free will and in the other the action is taken as an argument for determinism - probably LXX and corresponding CXX
+- two planes that have something to say about the presence or absence of free will - perhaps both planes work in the exact same way, but in one the action is taken as an argument for free will and in the other the action is taken as an argument for determinism - probably LXX and corresponding CXX - LND and CNC?
 - One where she finds the Annals of the Parrigues - some library, or some place connected to a cardinal world?
 - One should be extremely short (maybe no or very few known residents?)
-    - like "_____ appears to be a complicated place, but thanks to the efforts of the Forgetful Duke, it all seems rather simple once you've left."
+    - like "_____ appears to be a complicated place, but thanks to the efforts of the jealous Forgetful Duke, it all seems rather simple once you've left."
     - CED
 - Which is the most populous?
 LGC?
 Would be good for LGC's character but prob doesn't make sense that most people are that.
 Maybe LGP.
 Might not be about which alignment most people are, but how well the plane keeps petitioners around?
 - Generation ship - high-tech-low-tech caravan across 100,000 mile desert - why? hoping to find the end. how: aperture travels with them.
 XXD - LED or NED?
 NGD you join for ritual. prob LED or at least NED cause it requires a system to sustain itself. all else fails could be on CNP. what about CGD? brackish swamp